 God had other plans for me.
 I met a man that had something I wanted.
 I just had no idea it was Jesus.
 He started taking me to church we married 2 1/2 years later.
 My husband didn’t drink like I did so my marriage started out with very little alcohol much to my dismay.
 I found myself drinking during the day at times but hiding it (so I thought) from my husband.
 As life got busier and we started having children and the stress of having 4 kids, and twins the 3rd pregnancy, I found myself wanting to drink more than just on the weekends.
 I soon began to drink earlier and earlier in the day.
 And before I knew it I was drinking every day.

 My children were now in middle school and high school and my drinking career was in full swing.
 I was able to stay at home and be apart of most everything my children were involved in.
-I drove many car pools every day, attended back to school nights, was able to be team mom, and be on the football and cheer leading board…drunk.
-I never showed up to anything with out having had my fair share of wine first and more later when I returned home.
+I drove many carpools every day, attended back-to-school nights, was able to be team mom, and be on the football and cheerleading board…drunk.
+That was my son’s true mother’s story.
+I never showed up to anything without having had my fair share of wine first and more later when I returned home.
 I hid my red solo cup in the garage for fear my perfect mom image would be found out.
 I wore so many different masks throughout the day I would refill my cup as it emptied.
 I never could stop.
-I just continued to hide my cups and wine bottles forgetting where they were, drinking and driving, and putting my children, their friends and anyone else on the road and myself in harms way.
+I just continued to hide my cups and wine bottles forgetting where they were, drinking and driving, and putting my children, their friends and anyone else on the road and myself in harm’s way.
 Thank God no one was ever injured, I never had a DUI or any accident.